mimuw-jnp2-rust/project-chess-masters/README.md

 # Frobnicator (this is a template)

 ## Authors
-- Andrzej Głuszak (@agluszak on GitHub)
+- Mikołaj Szkaradek (@Szkaradd on GitHub)
-- Linus Torvalds (@torvalds on GitHub)
+- Agata Załęska (@agatazaleska on GitHub)

 ## Description
-Frobnicator is going to be a platformer game similar to Super Mario Bros made using Bevy game engine.
+Our project is going to be a chess game for 2 players with some cool animations made using Bevy game engine.

 ## Features
-- map generator
-- shooting
-- enemy AI
-- game state saving and loading
-- scores
+- Chess gui
+- Possibility to play with another player
+- Possibility to play with bot who will be getting knowledge from some chess API(optional)

 ## Plan
-In the first part we're going to implement the basics: movement, physics and shooting.
-The enemies will simply bounce from one edge of the platform to the other.
-There will be only a single map.
+In the first part we're going to implement the basic look of the board and moves of figures.
+This would let us play a game against another player.

-In the second part we're going to add random map generator, saving/loading, scores and a more sophisticated AI.
+In the second part we're going to add more animations to the game better interface and possibility to play with bot(optional)

 ## Libraries
-- Bevy
+- Bevy for animations and menu screens.
-- Serde (for serialization)